N-Wouda/CC-NDP/README.md

 # CC-NDP

-Chance-constrained network design problem, with an application to carbon capture deployments in industry
+Chance-constrained network design problem, with an application to carbon capture deployments in industry.